Finite Sample Performance Analysis of MIMO Systems Identification: Introduction

-Although bounds on the finite time identification error of specific algorithms, such as Ho-Kalman algorithm or subspace method, have been derived, these bounds usually depend on the true system parameters or input/output trajectories.
+In most of the above research, bounds on the finite \syl{sample} identification error of specific algorithms, such as Ho-Kalman algorithm and MOESP algorithm, have been derived, these bounds usually depend on the true system parameters or input/output trajectories.
 Hence, it is only possible to prove that the identification problem for a specific system is ill-conditioned.
-On the other hand, in this paper we provide ``uniform'' bound of identification error for the Ho-Kalman and MOESP algorithm.
-As a result, we are able to prove that the two algorithms are ill-conditioned for MIMO system whenever $n/m$ or $n/p$ is large regardless of system parameters, where $n,\,p,\,m$ are the dimensions of the state, input and output respectively.
+On the other hand, in this paper we provide ``\emph{uniform}'' bound of identification error for the Ho-Kalman and MOESP algorithm.
+As a result, we are able to prove that the two algorithms are ill-conditioned for MIMO systems whenever $n/m$ or $n/p$ is large regardless of system parameters, where $n,\,p,\,m$ are the dimensions of the state, input and output respectively.
 Moreover, we show that the ill-conditionedness is not caused by a specific algorithm design, but fundamentally rooted in the identification problem itself.
-To this end, we derive a lower bound on the identification error of the stable (or marginally stable) and real poles of MIMO system for \textit{any} unbiased estimator and further analyze the sample complexity for \textit{any} unbiased pole estimation algorithm to reach a certain level of accuracy.
+To this end, we derive a lower bound on the identification error of the stable (or marginally stable) and real poles of MIMO systems for \textit{any} unbiased estimator and further analyze the sample complexity for \textit{any} unbiased pole estimation algorithm to reach a certain level of accuracy.

-The main contribution of this paper is as follows: \begin{enumerate} \item We prove that the widely-used Ho-Kalman algorithm and \revise{MOESP} algorithm are ill-conditioned for MIMO system when $n/m$ or $n/p$ is large. \item We \modify{derive a lower bound on the identification error of stable (or marginally stable) and real poles of MIMO system by analyzing the Fisher Information Matrix used in Cram\'er–Rao bound}. \item \modify{We reveal that the sample complexity on the stable (or marginally stable) and real poles of MIMO system using \textit{any} unbiased estimation algorithm to reach a certain level of accuracy explodes superpolynomially with respect to $n/(pm)$}. \end{enumerate} Previous versions~\cite{ascc2022,icca2022,cdc2022} of this work focus on the identification problem of Single-Input Single-Output (SISO) systems, where in this paper we extend the results to general MIMO system identification.
+The main contribution of this paper is as follows: \begin{enumerate} \item We prove that the widely-used Ho-Kalman algorithm and MOESP algorithm are ill-conditioned for MIMO systems when $n/m$ or $n/p$ is large. \item We \modify{derive a lower bound on the identification error of stable (or marginally stable) and real poles of MIMO systems by analyzing the Fisher Information Matrix used in Cram\'er–Rao bound}. \item \modify{We reveal that the sample complexity on the stable (or marginally stable) and real poles of MIMO systems using \textit{any} unbiased estimation algorithm to reach a certain level of accuracy explodes superpolynomially with respect to $n/(pm)$}. \end{enumerate} Previous versions~\cite{ascc2022,icca2022,cdc2022} of this work focus on \syl{the analysis of identification limits for} Single-Input Single-Output (SISO) systems, where in this paper we extend the results to general MIMO systems identification.